MajesticTechie/CloudFlareDynamicDNS/README.md

 The idea is this will be setup as a Cron which will check your record periodically and update it if it detects a change.

-# There are 4 sections you need to edit to match what you need:
+# There are 4 sections you need to edit:
 record = which is the domain/subdomain you wish to have updated.

 auth_email = your email you sign into CloudFlare with.